panzerdp/dmitripavlutin.com/content/posts/2019-08-06-open-source-successful/index.md

 ## 5. Showcase with demos and screenshots

 Humans are visual creatures.
-That's why if your project provides a visual tool (chart, UI widgets, mobile or desktop application, etc), I strongly recommend to include demos and screenshots.
+That's why if you build a visual tool (chart, UI widget, mobile/desktop application, etc), I strongly recommend to include demos and screenshots.

 A good demo is worth a thousand words.

 For example, I implemented a small open source Chrome extension [Cliboardy](https://chrome.google.com/webstore/detail/clipboardy/gkafpbdjggkmmngaamlghmigadfaalhc).
 It copies posted code to clipboard from stackoverflow.com, github.com & npmjs.com.

-Instead of having a long text with explanations, right at the beginning of the [README.md](https://github.com/panzerdp/clipboardy) I show a demo in a gif file:
+Instead of having a long text with explanations, right at the beginning of the [README.md](https://github.com/panzerdp/clipboardy) I present a demo gif:

 ![Clipboardy demo](./images/demo.png)